 I started my studies in 1965 in Vienna with Professor Hirschberg in Ethnology with emphasis on Mexicanistic Studies, with pre- and early history as a side subject.
 I changed main and side subject quite fast when I realised that archaeology starts just outside one’s door and not on another continent.
 Those days I was already influenced by some people, especially Karl Anton Nowotny, who managed a very open style of teaching where he partly let the students choose the theme by themselves, always interactive and, for the times, very progressive.
-Another person I was very impressed with was the then leader of the anthropological department of the Naturhistorisches ? in Vienna, Johann Jungwirth.
+Another person I was very impressed with was the then leader of the anthropological department of the Naturhistorisches Museum in Vienna, Johann Jungwirth.
 I had to finance my studies, and that is why I worked there.
 Jungwirth showed me that one gets more in return from one’s colleagues by being friendly instead of by pressuring them, standing behind them with the whip.
 It has the advantage that one can eliminate mistakes in time because with the whip behind you, people never admit a mistake and this then gets dragged along for decades.

-At that moment, you already had your PhD?Yes, I got my PhD in 1975; in between I had done 6 months of military service.
-With my previous studies in technology, but without a diploma (laughs), I had a reservoir of scientific knowledge in the areas of and technology.
+Yes, I got my PhD in 1975; in between I had done 6 months of military service.
+With my previous studies in food technology, but without a diploma (laughs), I had a reservoir of scientific knowledge in the areas of chemistry and technology.
 In those days I could already design and build a rotary pump.
-I had studied animal reproduction, physiology and determination.
+I had studied animal reproduction, physiology and plant determination.
 I had no problems with Archaeozoology and Archaeobotany and theories of breeding and could take it easier in these disciplines.
 It was good to know how to appreciate scientific publications as well.
 It does not hurt to do a ‘studium generale’!

-What was your PhD about?I wrote about a Laténe and Roman cemetery from Mihovo in the Unterkrain, an old done by a tailor, commissioned by Josef Szombathy.
+I wrote about a Laténe and Roman Iron Age cemetery from Mihovo in the Unterkrain, an old excavation done by a tailor, commissioned by Josef Szombathy.
 There were hardly any contexts of the graves documented.
 In my research I tried to process the grave contexts and relations as far as they existed and to derive a chronology from this.
 I then I realised that the work by Jochen Garbsch on the Norical-Pannonic female costumes was actually based on ‘fantasy dating’ as he had used non-secured grave contexts from Mihovo.

-That would be the Schletz excavation with the Bandceramic material, and a bonus which one would easily forget: an early Merovingian stray with its graves and the first house with both living quarters and a stable (wohnstallhaus) this far south.
+That would be the Schletz excavation with the Bandceramic material, and a bonus which one would easily forget: an early Merovingian stray settlement with its graves and the first house with both living quarters and a stable (wohnstallhaus) this far south.
 I am convinced that this is not an isolated case, which would have been wrongly dated by others.
 Beyond doubt, this is a hall house with three naves.
 The most important thing about Schletz however is the Bandceramic part with its important system of ditches and the probable massacre with unburied bodies, all with lethal wounds, in the ditches near the gates.
 This for sure is the result of a military operation, similar to Thalheim near Heilbronn – only in that case the victims are buried so there are no traces of animals munching on the bodies.
 At Schletz the dead were simply left lying around, one even fell into the well – at some point they were cleaned up.
 The finds in the well show this; it probably did not happen through erosion.
 In the youngest silos we still find important things like giant sandstone slabs, but in fact the settlement had been abandoned.

 Then I thought the time was ripe to feed this to the younger colleagues (Figure 3), and I managed to establish a teaching course for Vienna University.
 The first year was very successful, we only did ceramics, later we added textile production and dyeing.
 We conducted an experiment in grinding corn to test different types of querns.
 We found out soon that the so-called trough mills (Trogmühlen) with hammer stones have nothing to do with grinding corn but are still catalogued by archaeologists as such.
 For grinding, one actually can only use saddle mills.
 The rest of the experiment can best be dismissed because we used modern corn and actually were only measuring the abilities of the participants in the time it took them and how well the corn was ground.